EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 The Concise Binary Object Representation (CBOR) {{I-D.ietf-cbor-7049bis}} is a data format designed for small code size and small message size.
 CBOR builds on the JSON data model but extends it by e.g. encoding binary data directly without base64 conversion.
 In addition to the binary CBOR encoding, CBOR also has a diagnostic notation that is readable and editable by humans.
 The Concise Data Definition Language (CDDL) {{I-D.ietf-cbor-cddl}} provides a way to express structures for protocol messages and APIs that use CBOR. {{I-D.ietf-cbor-cddl}} also extends the diagnostic notation.

-CBOR data items are encoded to or decoded from byte strings using a type-length-value encoding scheme.
+CBOR data items are encoded to or decoded from byte strings using a type-length-value encoding scheme, where the three highest order bits of the initial byte contain major information about the type.
 CBOR supports several different types of data items, in addition to integers (int, uint), simple values (e.g. null), byte strings (bstr), and text strings (tstr), CBOR also supports arrays []  of data items and maps {} of pairs of data items.
+Some examples are given below.
 For a complete specification and more examples, see {{I-D.ietf-cbor-7049bis}} and {{I-D.ietf-cbor-cddl}}.
 We recommend implementors to get used to CBOR by using the CBOR playground {{CborMe}}.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Diagnostic          Encoded                       Type
 ------------------------------------------------------------------
 1                   0x01                          unsigned integer
+24                  0x1818                        unsigned integer
+-24                 0x37                          negative integer
--27                 0x381a                        negative integer
+-25                 0x3818                        negative integer
 null                0xf6                          simple value
-h'c3'               0x41c3                        byte string
+h'12cd'             0x4212cd                      byte string
-'abcd'              0x4461626364                  byte string
+'12cd'              0x4431326364                  byte string
+"12cd"              0x6431326364                  text string
 << 1, 2, null >>    0x430102f6                    byte string
-"Pickle Rick"       0x6b5069636b6c65205269636b    text string
 [ 1, 2, null ]      0x830102f6                    array
-{ 4: h'c3' }        0xa10441c3                    map
+{ 4: h'cd' }        0xa10441cd                    map
 ------------------------------------------------------------------
 ~~~~~~~~~~~~~~~~~~~~~~~
 {: artwork-align="center"}

-## COSE
+## COSE {#COSE}

 CBOR Object Signing and Encryption (COSE) {{RFC8152}} describes how to create and process signatures, message authentication codes, and encryption using CBOR.
-COSE build on JOSE, but makes some design changes to make it more suitable for the Internet of Things (IoT).
+COSE builds on JOSE, but is adapted to allow more efficient processing in constrained devices.
 EDHOC makes use of COSE_Key, COSE_Encrypt0, COSE_Sign1, and COSE_KDF_Context objects.

-### Encryption and Decryption
+### Encryption and Decryption {#COSE-enc-explained}

-The COSE parameters {{RFC8152}} are constructed as follows:
+The COSE parameters used in COSE_Encrypt0 (see Section 5.2 of {{RFC8152}}) are constructed as described below.
+Note that "i" in "K_i", "IV_i" and "aad_i" is a variable with value i = 2 or 3, depending on whether the calculation is made over message_2 or message_3.

-* The key K_i is a CBOR bstr.
-It’s the output of the EDHOC-Key-Derivation function as defined in {{key-der}}.
+* The secret key K_i is a CBOR bstr, generated with the EDHOC-Key-Derivation function as defined in {{key-der}}.

-* The initialization vector IV_i is a CBOR bstr.
-It’s the output of the EDHOC-Key-Derivation function as defined in {{key-der}}.
+* The initialization vector IV_i is a CBOR bstr, also generated with the EDHOC-Key-Derivation function as defined in {{key-der}}.

 * The plaintext is a CBOR bstr.
-Assuming the application data is omitted, plaintext = h'' in the symmetric case., and plaintext = &lt;&lt; ~protectd, signature &gt;&gt; in the asymmetric case.
+If the application data (UAD and PAD) is omitted, then plaintext = h'' in the symmetric case, and plaintext = &lt;&lt; ~protected, signature &gt;&gt; in the asymmetric case.
 For instance, if protected = h'a10140' and signature = h'050607' (CBOR encoding 0x43050607), then plaintext = h'a1014043050607'.

 * The external_aad is a CBOR bstr.
 It is always set to aad_i.